tandao0909/hands-on-with-DS/Chapter 8/note.md

 - Lastly, if you use PCA as a preprocessing step for a supervised-learning task (e.g. classification or regression), then you can tune the number of dimensions as you would to any other hyperparameters.
 - Look at the code in the learning notebook.
 Look how low the optimal number of dimensions is: We reduced a 784-dimensional dataset to just 23 dimensions!
 - This is partially because we use a random forest, which is a pretty powerful model.
 If we use a linear model instead, such as `SGDClassifier`, then the search would find that we need to preserve more dimensions (about 70).

+## PCA for compression

+- After dimensionality reduction, the training set takes much less space.
+For example, when applying PCA to the MNIST dataset, while preserving 95% of its variance, we are left with 154 features, instead of the original 784 features.
+So the dataset is now less than 20% of its original size, but we only lost 5% of its variance!
+- This is a good compression ratio, and we can speed up training tremendously using this size reduction.
+- It is also possible to decompress the reduced dataset back to 784 dimensions by applying the inverse information of the PCA projection.
+This won't give you back the original dataset, since the projection lost a bit of information (within the 5% variance that was dropped), but it will likely be closed to the original dataset.
+- The mean squared distance between the original data and the reconstructed data (compressed and then decompressed) is called the *reconstruction error*.
+- The equation for inverse transform is:
+    $$\textbf{X}_{\text{recovered}} = \textbf{X}_{d-\text{proj}} \textbf{W}_{d}^T$$